skylightio/skylight-docs/app/views/skylight/docs/chapters/_30-getting-more-from-skylight.md

 And, since we don't really like having to monkey-patch things either, when at all possible, we <%= link_to "submit pull requests", "https://github.com/ruby-grape/grape/pull/1086" %> to relevant projects to add in `ActiveSupport::Notifications`.

-For more information about how to add an existing probe (such as Mongo, Moped, Excon, etc.) to your Skylight setup, see the <%= link_to "Advanced Setup Probes", "./advanced-setup#probes" %> page.
+For more information about how to add an existing probe (such as Mongo, Excon, etc.) to your Skylight setup, see the <%= link_to "Advanced Setup Probes", "./advanced-setup#probes" %> page.